temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 **.properties file**

 The properties file holds the configurable parameters used by the Selenium framework.
 Some of the parameters have static values.
+Thus, the Temenos Continuous Deployment Platform expects them to be present in the properties file.

 For instance, sys.t24.IP=http://127.0.0.1:9080/BrowserWeb value is replaced dynamically at the run time.
-The same applies to all parameters highlighted in the RedBox
+The same applies to all parameters highlighted in the RedBox below:

 ![](./images/selenium-automation-3.png)